 Fort Worth has experienced significant change, both in population growth and land use, since it was incorporated in 1873.
 Land use has evolved with each decade, resulting in a diverse blend of industrial, commercial, and residential use throughout the city.
 Today, this trend continues, which places great emphasis on infill development to optimize use of land resources.
 The City strives to improve land quality for development by reducing pollution in soil, groundwater, and the built environment.
-The City works with community partners to
+The City works with community partners to address potential environmental contamination and to facilitate revitalization throughout Fort Worth, safeguard the public, and protect property.

 - Land Quality Planning and Management

 - Land Reclamation

 - Land Quality Compliance

-- Land Quality

-- Communication and Collaboration
+- Land Quality Communication and Collaboration